dfk-paris/similARiTy/README.md

 # Hints

 * Indexing is a lot faster if input images are small.
-A bounding box of 80x80 is a good choice since it still allows to recognize the images in the html output.
+A bounding box of 80x80 pixel is a good choice since it still allows to recognize the images in the html output.
 * The default is the dhash with max distance 15.
-If you switch to phash, make sure to also reduce the distance, since the phash is only half the size of the dhash (64 bit vs 128 bit)
+If you switch to phash, make sure to also reduce the distance, since the phash is only half the size of the dhash (64 bit vs 128 bit).
-* phash is faster to compare since it is shorter than dhash
+* phash is faster to compare since it is shorter than dhash.